How the Brexit effect is impacting the UK property market

-Despite this uncertainty surrounding Brexit, with reduced growth and lower prices, we could experience a buyers’ market.
-Whether for first time buyers or for those interested in investing in property, it could prove to be a good time to buy.
+Despite Brexit’s uncertainty, we could experience a buyers’ market with reduced growth and lower prices.
+Whether for first time buyers or for those interested in investing in property, it could prove to be an excellent time to buy.
 Knowing accurate valuations in today’s fast-moving market is easy thanks to real estate agents such as GVA Worldwide, whose expertise includes corporate acquisition and strategic review.

 Elsewhere outside of London, the property market is precited to remain buoyant.
 As discussed, growth will, in all likelihood, decline, but experts expect this to increase after 2020 when the Brexit effect has settled, and the property market recovered.